aloyen07/vinsa-t501-driver/README.md

 9. The driver does not detach the tablet’s built-in storage (often used to store Windows drivers and manuals).
 I don't know how you can use this, but it can.
 10. Automatically fetches keycodes from your system.
+11. Automatically re-attaches kernel driver on exit.
+12. Supports multiple tablets connected.
+13. Automatically connects to the tablet when it is plugged in.
-11. Easy to install and configure.
+14. Easy to install and configure.

 ## Installation